wazuh/wazuh-documentation/source/proof-of-concept-guide/detect-brute-force-attack.rst

 Visualize the alerts
 --------------------

 You can visualize the alert data in the Wazuh dashboard.
-To do this, go to the **Threat hunting** module and add the filters in the search bar to query the alerts.
+To do this, go to the **Threat Hunting** module and add the filters in the search bar to query the alerts.

 -  Linux - ``rule.id:(5551 OR 5712)``.
 Other related rules are ``5710``, ``5711``, ``5716``, ``5720``, ``5503``, ``5504``.